 import interactions– This is the import line.
 If this returns a

-ModuleNotFoundError, please look at our Installing section here.
+ModuleNotFoundError, please look at our section on how to install here.

 bot = interactions.Client(token="...")– This is the

 botvariable that defines our bot.
-This basically instantiates the Client class, which requires a
+This basically instantiates the application client, which requires a

 tokenkeyword-argument to be passed.
 In order to get a token, please look at the image given below.